Perceiver-Actor: A Multi-Task Transformer for Robotic Manipulation: Limitations and Conclusion

 While \model~is quite capable, extending it to dexterous continuous control remains a challenge. \model~is at the mercy of a sampling-based motion-planner to execute discretized actions, and is not easily extendable to N-DoF actuators like multi-fingered hands.
 See \appsecref{app:limitations} for an extended discussion on \model's limitations.
 But overall, we are excited about scaling up robot learning with Transformers by focusing on \textit{diverse} rather than narrow multi-task data for robotic manipulation.

 \acknowledgments{We thank Selest Nashef and Karthik Desingh for their help with the Franka setup at UW.
 We thank Stephen James for helping with RLBench and ARM issues.
-We are also grateful to Zoey Chen, Markus Grotz, Aaron Walsman, and Kevin Zakka, for providing feedback on the initial draft.
+We are also grateful to Valts Blukis, Zoey Chen, Markus Grotz, Aaron Walsman, and Kevin Zakka, for providing feedback on the initial draft.
+And thanks to Shikhar Bahl for initial discussions.
 This work was funded in part by ONR under award \#1140209-405780.
 Mohit Shridhar is supported by the NVIDIA Graduate Fellowship, and was also a part-time intern at NVIDIA throughout the duration of this project.}